Derek Boyer: Acting and television

 Boyer has portrayed Bayman in DOA: Dead or Alive and promoted the steel products company Orcon, as Orcon's "Man of Steel", featuring Orcon's trackside promotional efforts at V8 Supercars events where Orcon has been a sponsor of race teams, Larkham Motor Sport, WPS Racing and Ford Performance Racing.
-He took on the role of 'Thunder' in the revived version of the Australian television sports entertainment series Gladiators in 2008.
+He took on the role of 'Thunder' in the revived version of the Australian television sports entertainment series Australian Gladiators in 2008.
 He specialized in strength events like Duel, Whiplash and Sumo Ball, where he used his weight advantage.

 Boyer appeared on Channel Nine's The Footy Show (AFL) on 19 August 2010 and, with Australian rules footballer Shane Crawford, attempted the world record for the most bench presses (weight had to be over 105 kg) in a minute.
 With no practice at all, he achieved 116, with the record standing at 121.
 In a later attempt on the record on 23 September on The Footy Show, again with Crawford, Boyer managed to break the record by completing 126 bench presses despite Crawford weighing about 9 kilograms more than the minimum requirement and raising $10,000 for charity in the process.
 As of July 2023, Boyer still holds this record.

 Boyer was featured on the SBS program Housos as Bubbles, a prisoner who takes a shine to the "white meat" of Dazza Jones, and reprised his role in season 7 of cult Australian TV show Pizza in 2021.
 Boyer appeared on a 2012 episode of Big Brother Australia and in 2014, he was featured on 7mate's Bogan Hunters as a celebrity judge.